A Separation-2011

 Grade: B+

-Largely a fusion of the supernatural, the occult, and the psychological, the film, while slow at times, does offer a unique experience and is unpredictable in nature.
+While slow at times, the film is primarily a fusion of the supernatural, the occult, and the psychological.
+It offers a unique experience and is unpredictable in nature.

 Parts of the film are downright scary and spooky as religion meets satanism, always a safe bet for an unsettling experience.